 Banks will email a spreadsheet of hundreds of debtors’ names to whatever collection agency bids the highest, selling this data as “leads.”
 Once your account is sold to a collection agency, the original creditor is done with it.

 What happens when I fall behind on medical bill payments?

 Eventually, a bank will write the debt off as a loss on their books and get reimbursed 100% of the monetary loss through tax credits, but banks get compensated before their clients even fall behind on payments.
 When a bank issues a loan, the bank illustrates that loan as an asset on their profit and loss statement.

 Banks use assets to show depreciating value and will also assume a certain percentage of borrowers default on monthly payments before it even occurs.
 Banks do this to show less profit, getting reimbursed for projected losses before they even happen.
-And not only that but banks also have banking insurance.
 Just like if you get in a car wreck, your car insurance covers it.
 Well banks, have banking insurance to protect them from losses.

 Unauthorized fees get added into your balance over time, that you never signed for initially, making it near impossible for the debt collection company to prove the debt is valid if disputed.
 Debt validation requests the collection agency provide the original agreement that you signed and a copy of all monthly accounting records to validate the alleged balance.
 If the collection agency can’t produce these records, the debt becomes legally uncollectible.

 After a debt gets disputed, collection agencies will often quickly respond with a letter agreeing to stop collection on the debt.
 This letter is a defensible record proving the debt to be invalid, it’s the icing on the cake to the program, meaning, you don’t have to pay it. (see example letter above)